 There could be built in access to Gmail, Google Play Music, Hangouts, Translate, Keep notes and much more.

-Google would also have one key ability over the Echo, (which gleans information from Wikipedia and other sources), the ability to perform a simple Google search.
+.
 That could elicit informed responses where Alexa often says “I’m sorry, I don’t understand.”

 Essentially, such a device would be akin to an Android smartphone or tablet, controlled via voice commands and spoken responses, rather than a touchscreen.
 Essentially, Google would be crazy not to make it.